allinurl/goaccess/README.md

 options need to be used without prepending `--`.

 ## Examples ##
+Please *note* that piping data into GoAccess won't prompt a log/date/time configuration dialog, you will need to previously define it in your configuration file or in the command line.

 ##### DIFFERENT OUTPUTS #####

 To output to a terminal and generate an interactive report: